Department of Design

 Presentation techniques are the main means of communication for a designer.
 Various presentation and communication methods are used in order to gain and to impart insights in the context of a decision-making process.
 In various phases of the design process, presentation techniques are defined by questions such as “what for?”, “what about?” and “out of what?”
 Information about the form and function of the evolving project are thereby communicated via diverse means, such as sketches, models, and photography.

-Since the founding of the university, the School of Design has developed an integrated laboratory and workshop concept.
+Since the founding of the university, the Department of Design has developed an integrated laboratory and workshop concept.
 The departmental workshops are part of the design and model construction concept and together with it they constitute an entity.
 Based on this, laboratories and workshops are divided into “manual model construction” which includes the fields of metallic, synthetic and wooden materials and technical clay, as well as “digital model construction”, 2D CAD and 3D CAM.

 New technologies have also led to new methods of presentation.
 Especially noteworthy are CAD sketching techniques, image processing and fi lm editing and, a strongpoint at the HfG Offenbach, 3-axis and 5-axis CNC technologies.
 At present, there is a controversy about the introduction of generative production methods (e.g. laser sintering LSL, laminated object manufacturing LOM, 3-D printing, stereo lithography) to complement, modernize and accelerate the conception and prototyping processes.